-Honors/weighted courses are designed and implemented to demand more challenging involvement on the part of the students.
-The coursework must be significantly more rigorous (higher levels of quality student thinking) than their standard course counterpart and must provide students multiple opportunities to take greater ownership of their learning.
-These courses should be distinguished by differences in the quality and composition of their coursework, not by the quantity of the work required.
-Honors/weighted courses should be designed for students who have demonstrated a high level of interest and academic achievement in a given subject area.
+Honors courses are designed and implemented to demand more challenging involvement on the part of the students.
+The coursework is significantly more rigorous (higher levels of quality student thinking) than their standard course counterpart and provides students multiple opportunities to take greater ownership of their learning.
+These courses are distinguished by differences in the quality and composition of their coursework, not by the quantity of the work required.
+Honors courses are designed for students who have demonstrated a high level of interest and academic achievement in a given subject area.

-Accordingly, students and parents should understand that honors/weighted courses are more demanding and have requirements beyond those of non-honors courses.
+Accordingly, students and parents should understand that honors courses are more demanding and have requirements beyond those of non-honors courses.

-All honors/weighted courses contain:
+All honors courses contain:

-- Significant academic rigor requiring additional effort and perseverance on the part of the student - Additional depth and breadth of content compared to a non-honors section - Relevant learning to students - Critical and reflective thinking emphasis - Greater amount of class discussion, using the Socratic method, with opportunities to defend ideas and positions - Alignment to Arizona College and Career Ready standards - Technology integration - Evidence of various types of writing tasks including argumentative, informational, and persuasive components - Novel/creative approach to instruction - Provide a foundation for success in AP classes and college success - Requirement of prior mastery of prerequisite skills - Multi-purpose assessments that include peer evaluation, risk taking, critical thinking and creativity
+- Significant academic rigor requiring additional effort and perseverance on the part of the student - Additional depth and breadth of content compared to a non-honors section - Relevant learning to students - Critical and reflective thinking emphasis - Greater amount of class discussion, using the Socratic method, with opportunities to defend ideas and positions - Alignment to Arizona College and Career Ready standards - Technology integration - Various types of writing tasks including argumentative, informational, and persuasive components - Novel/creative approach to instruction - Requirement of prior mastery of prerequisite skills - Assessments that include peer evaluation, risk taking, critical thinking and creativity

-Honors/weighted courses should also exhibit two or more of the following:
+Honors courses should also exhibit two or more of the following: